SharinaS/Cloud-Engineering-Fundamentals/ec2.md

 The data in an instance store persists only during the lifetime of its associated instance.
 If an instance reboots (intentionally or unintentionally), data in the instance store persists.
 However, data in the instance store is lost under any of the following circumstances:

-- The underlying disk drive fails
+* The underlying disk drive fails

-- The instance stops
+* The instance stops

-- The instance terminates
+* The instance terminates

 Therefore, do not rely on instance store for valuable, long-term data.
 Instead, use more durable data storage such as **Amazon S3, Amazon EBS, or Amazon EFS**.
 When you stop or terminate an instance, every block of storage in the instance store is reset.
 Hence, your data cannot be accessed through the instance store of another instance.

 If you create an AMI from an instance, the data on its instance store volumes aren't preserved and aren't present on the instance store volumes of the instances that you launch from the AMI.
 You can specify instance store volumes for an instance only when you launch it.

 You can't detach an instance store volume from one instance and attach it to a different instance.

--- *Udemy AWS Certified Solutions Architect Associate Practice Test*

 ## Example of Launching EBS Backed vs Instance Store Backed